abyssDS/sfmlWiki/FAQ.md

 ### <a name="misc-upload"/>Where can I upload my game to?

 There are many possible places to share your game and game related data with the world wide web and their users.
-For SFML someone as created a website explicitly for sharing content related to SFML: http://www.sfmluploads.org/
+[HashCookie](http://hashcookie.net/) is a simple and easy to use site.
+Another provider to consider is [MediaFire](http://www.mediafire.com/).
+Both are simple and fast file sharing hosts.

-Another worth mentioning provider is [MediaFire](http://www.mediafire.com/).
-It's a simple and fast file sharing hoster.
+Also [SFML Projects](http://sfmlprojects.org/) is currently being developed as a place to put many of the projects made with SFML.

 ### <a name="misc-examples"/>Are there any example projects I can learn from?